StackExchange/blackbox/README.md

 Using BlackBox on Windows
 =========================

-BlackBox can be used with Cygwin or MinGW.
+BlackBox can be used with Cygwin, MinGW or WSL2.

 ### Protect the line endings